Prohibited and restricted activities in parks

-Restricted activities are activities permitted in areas or facilities specifically designated for the activity (e.g. mountain biking on designated mountain bike trails).
-Restricted activities can occur without Council approval unless they involve large groups.
+Restricted activities are activities permitted in areas or facilities specifically designated for the activity.
+Restricted activities can occur without Council approval in designated areas unless they involve large groups.
 A large group is 20 or more people in bushland areas or 50 or more people in all other Council parks.

 Some common restricted activities in parks include:

-- flying drones and other remotely piloted aircraft that weigh 500 grams or greater
+- launching drones and other remotely piloted aircraft that weigh 500 grams or greater

 - bushwalking (view the appropriate bushland reserve track maps to locate walking tracks, track grading and access)

 - horse riding